MicroEJ/docs/PlatformDeveloperGuide/frontpanel.rst

 A front panel project can contain several ``fp`` files.
 All ``fp`` files are compiled when exporting the front panel project in a platform (or during platform build).
 It is useful to have two or more representation of a board (size, devices layout, display size etc.).
 By default the MicroEJ Application chooses a random ``fp`` file.
 To force to use a specific fp, add the option ``-Dfrontpanel.file=xxx.fp`` in the MicroEJ Application launcher (JRE tab) where ``xxx`` is the ``fp`` file name.

+.. _section_frontpanel_widget:

 Widget
 ======

 Description
 -----------

 A widget is a subclass of front panel framework class ``ej.fp.Widget``.
-The library ``ej.tool.frontpanel#widget`` provides a set of widgets which are graphical engine compatible (see xxx).
+The library ``ej.tool.frontpanel#widget`` provides a set of widgets which are graphical engine compatible (see :ref:`section_ui_simulation`).
 To create a new widget (or a subclass of an existing widget), have a look on available widgets in this library.

 A widget is recognized by the ``fp`` file as soon as its class contains a ``@WidgetDescription`` annotation.
 The annotation contains several ``@WidgetAttribute``.
 An attribute has got a name and tells if it is an optional attribute of widget (by default an attribute is mandatory).